 Culturally and historically, there are several “rules” in place regarding how much a person should spend on an engagement ring for their partner.
-But in such complicated and changeable times, it can be difficult to separate outdated information from practical advice which applies not only to modern relationships but to our current economic position.
+But, in such complicated and changeable times, it can be difficult to separate outdated information from practical advice which applies not only to modern relationships but to our current economic position.

-Let’s Talk Averages
+UK Engagement Ring Statistics – Let’s Talk Averages

 The average amount of money a British individual spends on an engagement ring has gone down by 19% over the past decade.
 A recent survey suggests that the national average for money spent on an engagement ring in the UK sits at £1,865, even though the average cost of an advertised engagement ring is £1,483.

 However, the number of people who seem to be willing to spend significantly less than the national average is on the rise.
-During the past few years, over 18% of grooms spent no more than £500 for their bride-to-be’s sparklers.
+During the past few years, over 18% of grooms spent no more than £500 on their bride-to-be’s sparklers.

 Fortunately for our bank accounts, spending less and less money on engagement rings seems to be a growing trend.
 In fact, Poundland found great success with its £1 engagement ring, selling 20,000 in the space of just seven days.